wsandst/portfolio-website/content/projects/portfolio.md

     - javascript
     - css
     - pinned
 description: "A personal portfolio website made using Gatsby and React.
 You are currently viewing the website.
-Blazingly fast due to Gatsby generating a static site."
+Very fast due to Gatsby and a ton of optimization."
 aim: "The aim of this project make a portfolio website for myself and learn about Gatsby (using React), a modern website framework."
 github: "https://github.com/wsandst/portfolio-website"
 download: ""